chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   - For **Object Storage** - `backup_config = "object_storage"`.
 Other variables to be filled - in are `bucket_name`, `access_key`,`secret_key`, `endpoint`, and `region`.
   - For **File System** - `backup_config = "file_system"`.

-## On-Premise Setup with AWS Managed Services
+## On-Premises Setup with AWS Managed Services

 ### Prerequisites

-- Follow the Prerequisites for On-Premise deployment.
+- Follow the Prerequisites for On-Premises deployment.
 Click [here](#prerequisites) to know more.
-- This deployment excludes the installation for Postgresql and OpenSearch as we are using the AWS Managed Services.
+- This deployment excludes the installation for PostgreSQL and OpenSearch as we are using the AWS Managed Services.
 - Set up AWS RDS PostgreSQL 13.5-R1.
 Click [here](/automate/create_amazon_rds/) to know more.
-Open the required port in Security Groups while creating AWS RDS Postgresql.
+Open the required port in Security Groups while creating AWS RDS PostgreSQL.
 - Set up AWS OpenSearch 1.3.
 Click [here](/automate/create_amazon_opensearch/) to know more.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#prerequisites) to know more.
 - Create the Virtual Private Cloud (VPC) in AWS before starting or using default.
 Click [here](/automate/ha_vpc_setup/) to learn more about VPC and CIDR creation.